LambdaGeo/rwh-ptbr/cap06.md

 In this example, we're not using the `D` constructor, so the unprotected `undefined` is evaluated when the pattern match occurs, and we throw an exception.
 [5 comments](comments: show / hide)

 ```
+ghci> case undefined of D _ -> 1
+*** Exception: Prelude.undefined
 ```

 When we use the `N` constructor for the NewtypeInt type, we see the same behaviour as with the DataInt type's `D` constructor: no exception.
 [No comments](comment: add)

 ```
+ghci> case N undefined of N _ -> 1
+1
 ```

 The crucial difference arises when we get rid of the `N` constructor from the expression, and match against an unprotected `undefined`.
 [No comments](comment: add)

 ```
+ghci> case undefined of N _ -> 1
+1
 ```

 We don't crash!
 Because there's no constructor present at runtime, matching against `N _` is in fact equivalent to matching against the plain wild card `_`: since the wild card always matches, the expression does not need to be evaluated.

-Another perspective on newtype constructors
+>Another perspective on newtype constructors
+>

-Even though we use the value constructor for a `newtype` in the same way as that of a type defined using the `data` keyword, all it does is coerce a value between its “normal” type and its `newtype` type.
+>Even though we use the value constructor for a `newtype` in the same way as that of a type defined using the `data` keyword, all it does is coerce a value between its “normal” type and its `newtype` type.
 [1 comment](comments: show / hide)

-In other words, when we apply the `N` constructor in an expression, we coerce an expression from type Int to type NewtypeInt as far as we and the compiler are concerned, but absolutely nothing occurs at runtime.
+>In other words, when we apply the `N` constructor in an expression, we coerce an expression from type Int to type NewtypeInt as far as we and the compiler are concerned, but absolutely nothing occurs at runtime.
 [No comments](comment: add)

-Similarly, when we match on the `N` constructor in a pattern, we coerce an expression from type NewtypeInt to Int, but again there's no overhead involved at runtime.
+>Similarly, when we match on the `N` constructor in a pattern, we coerce an expression from type NewtypeInt to Int, but again there's no overhead involved at runtime.
 [No comments](comment: add)

-### Summary: the three ways of naming types
+#### Summary: the three ways of naming types

 Here's a brief recap of Haskell's three ways to introduce new names for types.
 [1 comment](comments: show / hide)